 In-the-canal (ITC) hearing aids:

 ITC designs sit within the lower portion of the external ear bowl, creating them easy and simple to use.
-Because they’re slightly larger than IIC and CIC designs, they need an extended battery life, are easier to handle and may match a wider variety of hearing losses.
+Because they’re slightly larger than IIC and CIC designs, they need extended battery life, are easier to handle, and may match a wider variety of hearing losses.

 Low profile hearing aids:

 Low-profile styles range from half-shell (HS) designs that fill half the bowl of the outer ear to designs that fill almost the entire outer ear bowl.
 The dimensions of an occasional profile style make it fascinating for people with adeptness problems because it’s easier to handle than the smaller sizes.
 Low-profile hearing aids are large enough to accommodate useful options like directional microphones, volume controls, and program buttons.

 Behind-the-ear styles have enjoyed a resurgence in popularity over the last decade thanks in part to innovations that make the tiniest BTE hearing aids some of the most cosmetically appealing with very thin ear tubes and ear tips that fade discreetly into the ear canal.
 They have enough physical space to house features for a variety of hearing losses, have ample battery life, and are easy to handle.

 Mini BTE hearing aids with slim tubes and tips: